 - Not hold a previous official university degree.

 2.1 New students entering undergraduate studies at the UD:

-- Have obtained an average mark equal to or higher than a "Notable" in the first year of baccalaureate, vocational training, or equivalent.
+- Have obtained an average mark equal to or higher than a "Sobresaliente" in the first year of baccalaureate, vocational training, or equivalent.
 (Contact the Scholarship office for questions regard mark equivalents)

 - In the case of university transfer students, the average mark requirement must be fulfilled either in the university entrance studies (baccalaureate, vocational training) or in the university academic transcript.